Dynamics of mean-field Fermi systems with nonzero pairing: Introduction

 with $\langle f_{i}, f_{j} \rangle = \delta_{ij}$, and where $S_{N}$ is the set of permutations of $\{1, 2, \ldots, N\}$.
 These wave functions encode the least amount of correlations between the particles, besides the requirement of antisymmetry.

 Let us now introduce the many-body Hamiltonian, which generates the dynamics of the system.
 A typical class of non-relativistic Hamiltonians is given by:

 where $V_{\text{trap}}$ is a confining potential, and $V$ is the two-body interaction, with coupling constant $\lambda$.
+We choose units such that the Planck constant is $\hbar=1$ and the mass of the particles is $m=1/2$.
+Here $\Delta_{j}$ is the Laplacian with respect to the coordinate $x_j$ (it does not involve the spin).
 The ground state energy, which physically corresponds to the energy of the system at zero temperature, is given by:

 Let $\psi_{N}$ be a minimizer of $H^{\text{trap}}_{N}$.
 Clearly, $\psi_{N}$ is a stationary state for the quantum dynamics generated by $H^{\text{trap}}_{N}$.
 In order to observe a non-trivial evolution, we turn off the external potential, and evolve the state according to the time-dependent Schr\"odinger equation: